adith-p/fake_news_predectionUsingML/README.md

 # fake_news_predectionUsingML
-In this project we are using linearregression model as the ML algorithm.
+In this project we are using LogisticRegression model as the ML algorithm.
 I trained the model with the data set provide by the kaggle website which has more than 20,000 entries. first I preprocesed the data by removing the stopwords then removed the number and other thing expect the word. later i stemmed the file and vectorized the entire data that is left so that i could be read by the ML model.